 Studies have shown that music produces several positive effects on our brains.
 One of these is that it activates both the left and right brain at the same time, maximising learning and improving memory.

 Music is also proven to reduce stress by decreasing heart rate, blood pressure and anxiety levels.
 One study found that music’s effect on anxiety levels is similar to the effect of getting a massage.
 A study done by Cambridge University showed that hip-hop music has an uplifting effect that can help listeners to cope with mental health issues.

-Basketball players who were prone to struggling under high pressure during games performed significantly better if they first listened to catchy, upbeat music and lyrics.
-The same concept applies to learning – if your mood is improved, so is your concentration and ability to perform under pressure.
+Basketball players are prone to struggling under high pressure during games performed significantly better if they first listened to catchy, upbeat music and lyrics.
+The same concept applies to learning - if your mood is improved, so is your concentration and ability to perform under pressure.

 The Logic Behind the Music

-In order to be as productive as possible, you should enter your session in a positive mood, and ideally the music you play in the background should play at 60-70 beats per minute for maximum concentration.
+To be as productive as possible, you should enter your session in a positive mood, and ideally, the music you play in the background should play at 60-70 beats per minute for maximum concentration.

-Using this data, and by analysing the most popular studying playlists currently available on Spotify, we’ve developed a 90 minute playlist that will build your mood, help you focus, improve your concentration and motivate you to complete your study session.
+Using this data and analysing the most popular studying playlists currently available on Spotify, we’ve developed a 90-minute playlist that will build your mood, help you focus, improve your concentration and motivate you to complete your study session.